Fabrizio-Caruso/CROSS-LIB/README.md

 ## THE GAME CODE

-The game should be as portable as possible.
+The game code is *hardware-agnostic* and as to be as portable as possible.
 Therefore the following coding choices and design rules are applied:
 1. ANSI C (for the game logic);
-2. strictly separated input/output and hardware-dependent code from the game logic;
+2. strictly separated input/output and hardware-dependent code (in CrossLib) from the game logic;
 3. input for keyboard/joystick and output for sound and display are provided by CrossLib

-Some target(s) may get specific graphic code with re-defined characters, software/hardware sprites and music/sound effects.
+Some target(s) may get specific graphic code with re-defined characters, software/hardware sprites and music/sound effects but the game code is hardware-agnostic.

+The game code is in: https://github.com/Fabrizio-Caruso/CROSS-CHASE/tree/master/src/chase

 -------------------------------------------